 Income and spending

-Like other competing cards, the PCF series of Mastercards offer bigger rewards for higher incomes or spending.
+Like other competing cards, the President’s Choice Financial Mastercards offer bigger rewards for higher incomes or spending.

 And while the average Canadian might have difficulty meeting the personal income or household income threshold – the minimum annual spend of $15,000 needed to qualify for the World Mastercard is not out of reach to get upgraded to the 2% PC points redemption level.